 If you need more than one minute to explain the rules of your program, there is definitely something wrong with it.
 The simpler it is, the better.
 No one has time to study tables of contents, rocket science calculations or novel-like descriptions.
 Loyalty programs have to be easy to understand for everybody, points must be easy to collect, and prizes should be easy to claim.
 Be transparent and your customers will join your program.
 Otherwise, they might think you are just trying to rip them off.

 If you don’t have a mobile application, you have already failed, especially in the 21st century when some people do not use traditional wallets at all.
 Present your clients with loyalty cards, and you can be sure that they will lose them and get upset.
-According to one survey, 43% of shoppers find loyalty cards old-fashioned and unnecessary, while 71% admitted that they would only become a member of a loyalty program if they could access it from their smartphone.
+According to the CodeBroker Retail Executive Report , 43% of shoppers find loyalty cards old-fashioned and unnecessary, while 71% admitted that they would only become a member of a loyalty program if they could access it from their smartphone.

 The most valued customers should get more benefits.
-If you do not treat your top customers well, they will be ones who may kill your loyalty program off.
-Remember, social media is a powerful tool for angry customers.
+If you do not treat your top customers well, they will be the ones who may kill your loyalty program.
+Remember, social media is a powerful tool for dissatisfied customers.
 Because they invest time and money in your company, they want to feel appreciated.
-The best example is the travel industry and perks such as VIP lounges at airports, priority boarding, free upgrades or bigger luggage allowances that cost airlines next to nothing, but can make a huge difference for a passenger.
+The best example is the travel industry and perks such as VIP lounges at airports, priority boarding, free upgrades or bigger luggage allowances that cost airlines next to nothing but can make a huge difference for a passenger.

 Clients need constant (but not annoying) reminders that your company exists.
 They haven’t logged in for a while – send them an email with a tiny discount.
 They haven’t claimed their prize – show them how many amazing products or services they can get.
 Their birthday is coming up – a personalized promotion or just a nice e-card is called for.
 Ask customers about their opinions, and you will collect a lot of useful feedback.